docmost/docs/docs/introduction.md

 We have written an installation guide for you.
 You can find it on the [installation page](./installation).

 **Do you have a cloud version if I don't want to host it myself?**
-There is no cloud version for now.
-It will be available in the future.
+Yes!
+You can subscribe to our cloud version at [https://docmost.com/pricing](https://docmost.com/pricing?ref=docs).

 **What license does Docmost use?**
-Docmost is licensed under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) (GNU Affero General Public License).
+Docmost is licensed under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) 3.0 License.

 **Will there be an enterprise version?**
 Yes, we have plans to introduce an enterprise version in the near future.